NVIDIA/NeMo-Guardrails/docs/getting_started/2_core_colang_concepts/README.md

 2. If a predefined message does not exist, the LLM is prompted to generate the message using the `generate_bot_message` task.

-In our "Hello World" example, the predefined messages "Hello world!" and "How are you doing?" have been used.
+In our "Hello World" example, the predefined messages "Hello world!" and "How are you doing?" are used.

 ## The follow-up question